adnanmushtaq1996/yolo_object_detection/README.md

 <a name="about"></a>
 # About This Repository
 This is a repository based on YOLOv3-spp for real-time object detection.
+A nice explaination about YOLOv3 and its Architecture by Valentyn Sichkar can be found [here](https://www.youtube.com/watch?v=vRqSO6RsptU&ab_channel=ValentynSichkar) at youtube.

 <a name="run"></a>
 # To Run Image Object Detection